 ntenance of Service Plan Forms.
-Written copies or electronic facsimiles of service plans are maintained for a imum period of 3 years as required by 45 CFR §92.42.
-Service plans are maintained by the following (check each that
+Written copies or electronic facsimiles of service plans are maintained for a mum period of 3 years as required by 45 CFR §92.42.
+Service plans are maintained by the following (check each the

-lies):
+appl ies):

 Medicaid agency

 Operating agency

 Case manager

 Other

 Specify: